-He was a kindly looking Black-American with gray hair and had a quiet and humble personality.
+He was a kindly looking Black American with gray hair and had a quiet and humble personality.
 His conversation was well-seasoned with “yas sir, naw sir, please and thank you” which attracted me greatly to his sweet spirit.
-He was scheduled for operation within a week of admission and as the operating surgeon, I indeed found a large cancer in his stomach which I successfully removed and reconnected his alimentary tract.
+He was scheduled for an operation within a week of admission, and as the operating surgeon I indeed found a large cancer in his stomach which I successfully removed and reconnected his alimentary tract.

-On the afternoon of his operation, I received a page from the hospital operator, and she had a physician from Minneapolis on the line who wanted to speak with me.
-I knew no doctors in Minneapolis and was curious why he specifically asked for me, so I took the call.
-After he identified himself, he asked if I were the surgeon who had operated on “Slow Drag” and just how was he doing.
-I told him I was not because I had no patient named “Slow Drag.”
-He said that was, of course the nickname that everyone called him, but his given name was Alcide Pavageau.
-I said that I was his surgeon and I gave him the information that he desired thinking he was a friend of “Slow Drag.”
-He said he only knew him by reputation and had heard him play on a few occasions.
-He told me that “Slow Drag” was one of the most famous bass players for Dixieland band music, and was so well-known he was in the Dixieland Music Hall of Fame.
-Alcide never told me about his musical expertise nor did he say his nickname was “Slow Drag.”
+On the afternoon of his operation I received a page from the hospital operator, and she had a physician from Minneapolis on the phone who wanted to speak with me.
+I knew no doctors in Minneapolis and was curious why he specifically asked for me so I took the call.
+After he identified himself he asked if I was the surgeon who operated on “Slow Drag” and just how was he doing.
+I told him I was not aware of any patient named Slow Drag.
+He said this was the nickname everyone called Alcide Pavageau.
+I said I was indeed the correct surgeon, and I gave him the information he desired thinking he was a friend of Slow Drag.
+He said he only knew him by reputation and had heard him play on just a few occasions.
+He told me Slow Drag was one of the most famous bass players of Dixieland music, and was so great he was in the Dixieland Music Hall of Fame.
+Alcide had never told me about his musical expertise, nor did he say his nickname was Slow Drag.

-“Slow Drag” had played with some of the most famous Dixieland bands in the country and in his latter years played in the Preservation Hall in the French Quarters.
-I loved going there and on several occasions Cathy and I would sit and listen because it was free and the atmosphere was like a large jam session.
+Slow Drag had played with some of the most famous Dixieland bands in the country and in his latter years played in the Preservation Hall in the French Quarters.
+I loved going there, and on several occasions Cathy and I would sit and listen because it was free and the atmosphere was like a large jam session.
 On one occasion I was challenged to join the band on a number and briefly played the banjo for my one and only Dixieland gig.
-I don’t believe “Slow Drag” was there that evening, at least I didn’t remember him.
+I don’t believe Slow Drag was there that evening, at least I didn’t remember him.

-When “Slow Drag” began recovering from his operation, we had many opportunities to discuss his music and career which was fascinating.
+When Slow Drag began recovering from his operation we had many opportunities to discuss his music and career which was fascinating.
 He had a family member bring some photos of his playing and several of the bands with which he had played through the years.
-I should have gotten his autograph but wasn’t thinking about that sort of thing in those days.
-I lost contact with Alcide but learned that he had lived about another year before dying with advanced metastatic cancer.
-I regret very much I never inquired about his spiritual condition and where he believed he would spend eternity, but I was not a believer then and such things were not important to me at the time.
-As kind and sweet as he was, I believe he must have known Jesus as his Savior.
+I should have gotten his autograph but wasn’t thinking about that sort of thing then.
+I lost contact with Alcide but read he had lived about one more year before dying with advanced metastatic cancer.
+I regret I never inquired about his spiritual condition and where he believed he would spend eternity.
+I was not a believer and such things were not important to me then.
+As kind and sweet as he was I believe he must have known Jesus Christ as his Savior.

-15 years later when Cathy and I had moved to El Dorado, the Preservation Hall Band from New Orleans was on tour and played a one night concert at the Municipal auditorium, so we attended.
+Fifteen years later after Cathy and I had moved to El Dorado the Preservation Hall Band from New Orleans was on tour and played a one night concert there which we attended at the Municipal auditorium.
 I didn’t recognize any of the names on the program but several faces looked familiar.
-When the concert was over, I decided to go back stage and see if any of them remembered “Slow Drag.”
-The trombone player who was called “Frog” said, “May I help you?”
+When the concert was over I decided to go back stage and inquire if any of them remembered Slow Drag.
+The trombone player who was called “Frog” approached me and asked, “May I help you?”
 I said, “I want to thank you all for such a good concert.
-Do you remember “Slow Drag” because I was his doctor that operated on him 15 years ago?”
+Do you remember Slow Drag because I was his doctor who operated on him fifteen years ago?”
 He hollered to all the band members, ” Come meet this man.
-He was “Slow Drag’s” doctor!”
-For about 10 minutes I reminisced with them what a wonderful man and musician ole’ “Slow Drag” had been.
+He was Slow Drag’s doctor!”
+For at least ten minutes I reminisced with them what a wonderful man and musician ole’ Slow Drag had been.
 It was a sweet time, and I was thankful to the Lord I had known him.
-I believe I will see “Slow Drag” again one day, and maybe I’ll get to play another Dixieland gig!
+Since those days in New Orleans both Cathy and I have become Christians, and I believe I will see Slow Drag again in heaven.
+Perhaps I’ll get to play in another Dixieland gig with him!